danuartax64/CM-KP-2022/README.md

 4. Make new database with name db-app-cctv then copy content in db-app-cctv.mysql file, paste and run in phpmyadmin SQL code section
 5. Run main.py

-Make sure you use same network with the cctv
+Make sure you use same network with the cctv otherwise, it won't work